garden-io/garden/docs/reference/module-types/container.md

 The target service will be replaced by a proxy container with an SSH server running, and the reverse port forwarding will be automatically configured to route the traffic to the local service and back.

-Local mode is enabled by setting the `--local-mode` option on the `garden deploy` command.
+Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
+The local mode always takes the precedence over the dev mode if there are any conflicts service names.

 The health checks are disabled for services running in local mode.